-With some experimentation, you’ll be able to find two or three that’ll fit over any pattern.
+With experimentation, you can find two or three that fit over any pattern.

-This’ll give you a picking-hand workout, and again, make the patterns sound more engaging when applied to your guitar solos.
+This gives your picking-hand a workout, and again, makes the patterns more engaging when applied to your solos.

-As you can see, there are many variations you can use when studying these patterns.
+As you can see, there are many variations when studying these patterns.

-Whether it’s using different rhythms, soloing, running with a metronome, or changing up your picking hand, these variations will help you dig deep into any scale pattern, and provide organization to your scale pattern practicing.
+Whether it’s different rhythms, soloing, running with a metronome, or changing your picking, variations help you dig deep into any pattern and provide organization to your practicing.

 Essential Guitar Rhythms

-One of the most important guitar techniques to possess is a strong sense of rhythm, especially with single notes.
+One of the most important aspects of guitar technique to possess is a strong sense of rhythm, especially with single notes.

-Often, beginner and even intermediate guitarists will just play fast and slow.
+Often, beginner and even intermediate guitarists just play fast and slow.

-There’s no definition to their rhythms, or understanding of the exact rhythms they’re playing at any given time.
+There’s no definition to their rhythms, or understanding of the exact rhythms they’re playing.

-The best way to improve your single-note rhythmic control is by applying various rhythms to your scale and guitar scale patterns practice routine.
+The best way to improve rhythmic control is by applying rhythms to your scale and scale patterns practice routine.

-In this section of the lesson, you’ll learn how to apply essential guitar rhythms to any scale and scale pattern that you’re working on in your practice routine.
+In this section, you apply essential guitar rhythms to any scale and scale pattern that you’re working on.

-As you work the guitar scale patterns in this lesson, use as many of these rhythms as you can with each pattern.
+As you work the patterns in this lesson, use as many of these rhythms as you can with each pattern.

-This way, you’ll increase your guitar technique, and build your rhythmic foundation at the same time.
+This way, you increase your guitar technique, and build your rhythmic foundation at the same time.

 A practice room win-win.

-So, if you set a metronome in your studies, when working quarter notes you’d play one note per click.
+So, if you set a metronome, when working quarter notes, you play one note per click.